How Much Does Health Insurance Affect Health? Some Surprising Answers

 Note: Cross-posted at Psychology Today blog, “Curing the Healthcare Crisis.”

-Tags: Books, Business, Economics, Free Market, Government subsidies, Healthcare, Insurance, Labor, Medicaid, Nationalization, Politics, Price Control, Privatization, Regulation, Social Security, Taxation, The State, Welfare
+Tags: Books, Business, Cato Institute, community health centers, Congressional Budget Office, Economics, Families USA, fee-for-service, Free Market, Government subsidies, Healthcare, Institute of Medicine, Insurance, June O’Neill, Labor, managed care, Medicaid, national healthcare, Nationalization, Obamacare, Parkland Memorial Hospital, Physicians for a National Health Program, Politics, Price Control, Priceless: Curing the Healthcare Crisis, Privatization, Regulation, Richard Kronick, Social Security, socialized medicine, Taxation, The State, Welfare